Vaccination Information

 COVID-19 Vaccine Recommendations

-The US Centers for Disease Control and Prevention (CDC) recommends the updated (bivalent) Pfizer and Moderna COVID-19 vaccines for everyone aged 6 months and older, including pregnant women and people with compromised immune systems.
+The US Centers for Disease Control and Prevention (CDC) recommends the updated Pfizer, Moderna, and Novavax COVID-19 vaccines for everyone aged 6 months and older, including pregnant people and people with compromised immune systems.
+See the current COVID-19 vaccine recommendations from the CDC for more information.

 Get the Facts and get vaccinated.